Nairobi DusitD2 complex attack: Casualties

-The attack left at least 21 dead including a number who subsequently died of their wounds, and some 30 more injured, some critically.
+The attack left at least 22 dead including a number who subsequently died of their wounds, and some 30 more injured, some critically.
 President of Kenya Uhuru Kenyatta initially said that 14 people had been killed.
 On 16 January, it was reported that 21 civilians and five attackers had been killed.
 Almost a year after the attack, on 3 January 2020, hotel nurse Noel Kidaliza, who was critically injured during the attack, died of her wounds at a hospital, bringing the death toll to 22.
+One GSU officer Japhet Ndunguja, was killed in the attack.

 Nineteen Kenyan citizens, an American and a British-South African man died during the attack.
 On the same day, the Australian embassy denied allegations that one of the fatalities was an Australian.
+US citizen Jason Spindler, who survived the September 11 attacks, was among those killed.
 Initially both Kenyan and Australian media houses had stated that one of the victims was an Australian citizen and was visiting his girlfriend in Kenya before his death in the attack.

 Perpetrators

 Five men are believed to have carried out the massacre.
 Two of the attackers were ethnic Kenyans, while the other three were Somali.
 Within days of the attack, the Kenyan government had released the names of two of the attackers and was able to confirm the identity of a third attacker but withheld their name, while the other two Somali attackers weren't identified until December 2020 following Al-Shabaab's media wing, Al-Kataib, releasing a film showing them in the days prior to the attack.

 Ali Salim Gichunge (born 1995), also known as Abu Sakeena, was the operational leader of the attack.
 He was born in Isiolo to a Muslim Kikuyu family, with his father being a serving KDF soldier.
 He studied at Hekima Primary from nursery to Standard Six.
 He sat his Kenyan Certificate of Primary Education exam in 2007 and scored 355 out of 500 possible marks.
 After graduating secondary school at Thuura Boys High School in 2011, he studied IT and was hired by a local hotel to manage its internet cafe.

 In early 2016, Gichunge informed his family that he had begun working at a construction site in Mombasa after being invited to do so by a friend, however the friend told the family a month later that he had lost all contact with him.
 Gichunge then told his family that he had begun studying Islam in Uganda.
 In 2017, he contacted his family saying that he was in Lamu to leave the country, but said he would return soon, however the family did not hear from him for two years.